akiritsu/akiritsu.emacs.d/README.md

 ## Prerequisites

-1. If you are using Haskell, you need to install Haskell syntax checking tool Stack (and GHC 8.0.2 +).
+1. When programming with Haskell, you need to install Haskell syntax checking tool Stack (and GHC 8.0.2 +).
 Run:

 ```shell